HVAC Testing and Balancing Systems - Basic Course

 2. General HVAC and test and balance terminology.

-3. The four centrifugal fans used in HVAC systems.
+3. The types of centrifugal fans in HVAC systems.

 4. The instruments used in test and balance.